 As part of evaluating NNBF benefits to surface transportation infrastructure, the FFO is seeking to develop improved methods of predicting pavement deterioration for roadways by accounting for repeated coastal flooding events.
 The research will not only provide transportation agencies with a methodology to estimate the extent, timing, frequency, and costs of future coastal flooding on roadways but will also assess the effectiveness of different asset protection strategies.

-NCCOS will host an overview and Q&A webinar on September 22, from 3–4 pm EST. The deadline for Letters of Intent for both focus areas is October 16, 2020, and for full applications is January 7, 2021.
+The deadline for Letters of Intent for both focus areas is October 16, 2020, and for full applications is January 7, 2021.
+View the full FFO here.